thymol/thymol-node-server/README.md

 --------------

 You will need [nodejs](http://nodejs.org/download/).
 You also need a copy of the Thymol Node module.
-You can find the latest version [here](https://github.com/thymol/thymol.js/blob/2.x-master/dist/).
+You can find the latest version [here](https://github.com/thymol/thymol.js/blob/2.x-master/dist/). <i>(Choose thymol-node.js or thymol-node.min.js)</i>

 Installation
 ------------